WatchMeBakinWaffles/Fabop-Directory/README.md

 # FABOP directory

-Application de gestion d'annuaire de l'association [La Fabrique Opéra Val de Loire](http://www.lafabriqueopera-valdeloire.com/) sous licence Apache 2.0.
+Directory management application of the organization [La Fabrique Opéra Val de Loire](http://www.lafabriqueopera-valdeloire.com/) under Apache 2.0 license.

 ## Technicals details

-The project is maintained under Django Frameworks and using Python as back-end main language.
+The project is maintained under Symfony Frameworks and is using php as back-end main language.

 Front-end is maintained with npm modules as gulp-sass, bootstrap and jquery.